 To capitalize on this trend, consider reaching out to larger clients who may be feeling the pain of shortage of employees.
 You can sell this as a unique advantage over a more generalized MSP approach.

 Figuring out which technology can help you make more placements that are going to stick is an overwhelming challenge.
 But it is also one you need to spend time on this year, because if you don’t, you’ll soon be left behind.

-You may have heard this term in reference to dating apps, but it’s a problem for staffing too.
+You may have heard this term in reference to dating apps, but it’s a problem during the interview and hiring process too.
 We’re talking about employee no-shows, or “ghosting” — people starting assignments and then leaving after a day or two.
 Why is that?
 They know there are other jobs waiting for them.
 And it is very costly for the staffing firm.
 Not only does it hurt your relationship with your client, you also lose the investment you made finding, recruiting and training the worker.

 Unfortunately, there is not a whole lot you can do about it other than try your best to do your due diligence and match your candidate’s expectations.

 5. OWNER TIME PRESSURE

 Staffing firms owners can easily become bogged down by the guts of the business — spending time on back-office functions such as invoicing, payroll and tax, or pulling information from various systems to get basic metrics such as fill rate and time to fill for recruiters.
 It’s painful and can take hours.
 Plus, none of those functions drives your revenue.